sean-liang/stardict/README.md

 ### Add Exporter

-All converter must implement `com.orangereading.stardict.exporter.DictionaryExporter` interface.
+All exporters must implement `com.orangereading.stardict.exporter.DictionaryExporter` interface.
 And register itself by add the format and the fully qualified name of the exporter class to `resources/exporters.properties`.

 Here is an sample export which just print some info to console:

 ```java
 package com.orangereading.stardict.exporter;